Sathya-006/ODD2023---Datascience---Ex-02/README.md

 # Ex02-Outlier
-You are given bhp.csv which contains property prices in the city of banglore, India.
-You need to examine price_per_sqft column and do following,
+# AIM
+   To examine price_per_sqft column and remove outliers using IQR
+# ALGORITHM
 (1) Remove outliers using IQR

 (2) After removing outliers in step 1, you get a new dataframe.